AVJdataminer/GHE/README.md

 # GHE
 ## Streamlit app for exploring github issues - a work in progress.
-### You will need a Github personal access token to use this
+### You will need a Github personal access token with permissions associated with the repos you would like to review.

 pip install --upgrade streamlit opencv-python